 Consistent with the requirements of the 2003 Permit, the City's existing post construction stormwater management program incorporated in the Land Disturbance Regulations already addresses many of the regulatory requirements for post construction stormwater management in new development and redevelopment projects.
-These regulations were updated in 2021 to be in compliance with the MS4 Permit requirements.
+These regulations will be updated for full compliance with the MS4 Permit requirements.
+Updates planned for 2020 were delayed due to COVID-19 and in anticipation that the proposed Permit modifications would extend the deadline for these changes into 2021.